310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

             	{% bubble Midori %}
 							Ohhh, you're the one who suggested this to him?

-							I mean, I *guess* it does suit his image and all, but… since I know how he's *actually* like, I can't help but feel like everyone's being tricked…
+							I mean, I *guess* it does suit his image and all, but… since I know what he's *actually* like, I can't help but feel like everyone's being tricked…

 							We're talking about a guy who literally yells *"Okaa-saaaaaaaan!!!"* to the ocean, y'know…?
 					{% endbubble %}